malandrakisgeo/mnemosyne/README.md

 values are mapped to particular IDs, thereby allowing for more efficient memory management and easier updates.

-It allows the developer to implement custom caching algorithms by simply implementing an abstract class.
+It allows the developer to implement custom caching algorithms by simply extending an abstract class.
 By default, mnemosyne includes implementations of FIFO, LRU, and S3-FIFO.

 Mnemosyne currently works with Spring, but more integrations are coming.